Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. calories

-Task Z. Plain radiography of the abdominal cavity of the patient revealed small calcifications projecting at the level of 2-3 lumbar vertebrae, which was regarded as a sign of:
+Task 3.
+During a survey radiography of the abdominal cavity, small calcifications were found in the patient, projecting at the level of 2-3 lumbar vertebrae, which was regarded as a sign:

 1. cholelithiasis